ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## November 30, 2020

+While work is progressing, there are numerous little things that are different between CH and "native".
+A list of the ones I'm currently dealing with:

+1. removed leading space in header value (test 30)
+2. multiple leading spaces in header value (test 31)
+3. removes trailing space in header value (test 31)
+4. bad chunk in chunked encoded body not reported as error (test 36)
+5. Hyper can't return `CURLE_GOT_NOTHING` (test 37)
+6. Hyper can't issue HTTP/1.0 requests (test 47)
+7. Won't allow an all-caps `SET-COOKIE:` header unmodified? (test 61)

 ## November 27, 2020

 - Test 30 is again complicated.
 It returns 52 (`CURLE_GOT_NOTHING`) for native curl but 56 (`CURLE_RECV_ERROR`) for CH.
 Because Hyper doesn't give us a detailed enough error code to figure this out...